coronel08/my-notes/notes/docs/aws.md

 ---
 ## API Gateway
 * Can handle API versioning and handle different environments
-* API Types - mapping templates only available for AWS and HTTP
+* API Types - mapping templates only available for AWS and HTTP(able to transform payload in route)
     * HTTP API - Lambda, HTTP backends. no data mapping, usgae plan, or API keys
     * Websocket API - Lambda, HTTP, AWS Services. stateful use case so theyre implemented in real time applications. used for 2 way communication
     * REST API - Lambda, HTTP, AWS Services